 Students will be invited to attend a thesis option information session in the Fall semester of their first year.
 The information session will provide an overview of the thesis option and an opportunity to connect with graduate faculty members who are accepting students for the thesis option.
 After the information session, students who are interested in the thesis option will be invited to complete an application.
 The required materials for the application include a resume/CV, writing sample, and a future goal statement (2-3 double spaced pages) that describes (a) future career goals and (b) the proposed research problem and question (see Appendix H-1).
 Faculty members will then meet, review applications and select students to participate in the thesis option (1 new student per qualified faculty member per year, as discussed below).
 Students will receive notice of the committee's final decision during the Fall semester of their first year.
-All students who are selected to participate in the thesis option track are required to successfully complete the thesis option, CPCE, and portfolio/specialty exam before graduation.
+All students who are selected to participate in the thesis option will be required to attend an orientation session to discuss next steps.
+Students on the thesis option track are required to successfully complete the thesis option, CPCE, and portfolio/specialty exam before graduation.